The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

 For models with time-dependent $\theta, \sigma,$ and $\rho$, the method by \cite{Benhamou} can be applied with the help of a volatility of variance expansion using the Lewis representation.
 For time-dependent coefficients of piece-wise constant structure, one can also use the model of \cite{Nogel}.
 However, in general, the solution has to be found numerically.
 Most of them concern the one dimensional case, for example, standard second order finite difference methods, see \cite{Tavella}.
 More recently, results include stochastic volatility with high-order compact finite difference schemes such as Crank–Nicolson scheme, see \cite{During}.

-In order to investigate the impact of the Samuelson effect, we set the parameter $\lambda$ to $1.5$, $3.5$, and $5.5$.
-As a result, we observe higher option prices for smaller Samuelson parameters, which are decreasing in increasing strike prices.
-The differences are especially large for at the money strikes.
-With increasing time to maturity, these differences become even larger.
-To add, the option prices become more affeced the closer we reach the expiration date (see Figure \ref{fi:OptionPrices_IV_TS_QQ} (right)).
+In order to investigate the impact of the Samuelson effect, we set the parameter $\lambda$ to three different values $0.25$, $1$, and $3$.
+We observe higher call option prices for smaller Samuelson parameters, as the underlying swap becomes more volatile.
+With increasing time to maturity, the price differences become even larger (see Figure \ref{fi:OptionPrices_Effects_QQ} (b)).